Robyn Nicholls

-Robyn Nicholls (born 8 May 1990, Bolton) is a British water polo player.
+Robyn Nicholls (born 8 May 1990) is a British water polo player.
 She competed for Great Britain in the women's tournament at the 2012 Summer Olympics.
 This was the first ever Olympic GB women's water polo team.

 Career

 Nicholls represented Britain at the European Nations Trophy in 2009, earning a gold medal.
 In 2010, she played professionally in Hungary, and later played club polo with City of Manchester.
 She was selected as a member of the 2012 Olympic squad.